degville/snap-docs/docs/tutorials/install-the-daemon/debian.md

 Hello World!
 ```

 Snap is now installed and ready to go!
-If you're using a desktop, a great next step is to [install the Snap Store app](/).

 _Snap is currently unavailable on versions of Debian prior to 9._